Joining the D-Word

 What are the different levels of members?

-At The D-Word, there are two types of members:
+At The D-Word, there are two types of members, both of which are free:

-Professionals: If you are a documentary professional and you want to access all the topics on The D-Word, both to read and to post, you should apply for free Professional status.
+Professional members: In addition to the benefits of regular members, Pro members get access to read and post in all the topics on The D-Word and may attend weekly F2Fs (meet-ups) on Zoom to network with other D-Worders, hear from guest experts, and provide feedback on works in progress.
+If you are a documentary professional, you should apply for free Professional status.
 Since this status must be reviewed and approved by The D-Word Hosts before being activated, you must complete a short questionnaire when you register.
 This is the appropriate level for documentary directors, producers, cinematographers, audio professionals, editors, composers, film festival staff, media funders, broadcasters, and other industry professionals.
 Professionals can post in all active topics, and they can read all archived topics.
 They can also add details of films they've made and projects in development.

 What is the criteria for consideration for Professional status?

 The word “professional” can sometimes discourage registrants who may not make much of a living from their work even if they have distributed their work.
 We understand that many filmmakers may be working independently or may need to pay their dues by working pro bono or on a deferred basis while they make their primary living in another way.
 We do not require that you have to earn your primary income from documentary work or even film work.
 However, you need to be creating or contributing to film at a professional level.
-That is why we ask you to include either an IMDB page or a website where we can learn more about you and your experience.
+That is why we ask you to include either an IMDB page (your public page, not a Pro IMDB page) or a website where we can learn more about you and your experience.

 When considering applications for Pro status, we consider the following criteria (you do not need to meet the requirements for all three of these, but should meet the requirements for at least one of them):